12Kubis12/java-army/README.md

 # Java Army ⚔️

-This is a console-based Java object-oriented programming (OOP) application designed to simulate a simple army system consisting of different types of soldiers with unique abilities.
+It is a Java object-oriented programming (OOP) console application designed to simulate a simple battle between armies consisting of different types of soldiers with unique abilities.

 ---